iredmail/docs/en_US/enterprise/iredmail.to.ee.md

 ## Backup first

 Please backup all important data before preparing the migration, including but not limtied to:

 - All SQL/LDAP databases.

-    iRedMail Easy will use existing SQL/LDAP databases, no data corruption is expected.
+    iRedMail Enterprise Edition will use existing SQL/LDAP databases, no data corruption is expected.

 - All config files under `/etc` directory.

-    After moved to iRedMail Easy, you should place all your custom settings in files under `/opt/iredmail/custom/<software>/`.
+    After moved to iRedMail Enterprise Edition, you should place all your custom settings in files under `/opt/iredmail/custom/<software>/`.

 ## MySQL backend: Remove MySQL (not MariaDB) packages